-Our office, Macroplan Town and Regional Planners, has been appointed by Barzani Development on behalf of COGHSTA, to facilitate the needed town planning procedures involved with the formalisation and expansion of Boegoeberg.
-The appointment letter from Barzani Development, as well as the preceding appointment letter from the !Kheis Municipality, in regards to the Farm 142.0, serve as the power of attorney for this application for land use change.
-The permission letter from the Department of Rural Development and Land Reform serve as the power of attorney for the Farm 144.0 & Plot 1890, Boegoeberg Settlement.
+Our office, Macroplan Town and Regional Planners, has been appointed by Barzani Development on behalf of COGHSTA, to facilitate the needed town planning procedures involved with the formalisation and expansion of Grootdrink.
+The appointment letter from Barzani Development, as well as the preceding appointment letter from the !Kheis Municipality, serve as the power of attorney for this application for land use change.
 Please refer to Annexure B of this submission for the said authorising documentation.